 What is Specialty Coffee?

 Specialty coffee represents the highest tier of high-quality coffee, defined not just by taste but by the entire supply chain.
 Officially, it refers to coffee that scores 80 or above on the SCA (Specialty Coffee Association) grading scale.
-But more than a number, specialty coffee means traceable sourcing, skilled roasting, equitable partnerships, and a deeper connection between growers and drinkers.

 put in hero pic